realadammatthew/humbleberger/src/copy/did-yeshua-really-rise-from-the-dead.md

 **Humbleberger Ministries**

-For many of my fellow Jewish brothers and sisters, the Christian claim that Yeshua (Jesus) rose bodily from the dead is perhaps the most difficult part of the gospel to accept.
+For many of my fellow Jewish brothers and sisters, the Christian claim that Yeshua rose bodily from the dead is perhaps the most difficult part of the gospel to accept.
 Yet, it is also the very heart of Christian faith.
 As Paul, himself a Torah-trained Jew, once said, "If Messiah has not been raised, your faith is futile" (1 Corinthians 15:17).

 So did Yeshua really rise from the dead?
 And if so, what does this mean for us as Jewish people?
 Let's explore this together with both warmth and honesty.